orlp/pdqsort/readme.md

 approach, (deterministically) shuffling some elements to break up patterns when we encounter a "bad" partition (explained later).
 If we encounter too many "bad" partitions we switch to heapsort.

 ## The average case.

 pdqsort in the average case is indistinguishable from a properly implemented quicksort.
-On average case data where no patterns are detected pdqsort is effectively a quicksort that uses a median-of-3 pivot selection, switching to insertion sort if the number of elements to be (recursively) sorted is small.
+On average case data where no patterns are detected pdqsort is effectively a quicksort that uses median-of-3 pivot selection, switching to insertion sort if the number of elements to be (recursively) sorted is small.
 The overhead associated with detecting the patterns for the best case is so small it lies within the error of measurement.

 ## The best case.